 The South Atlantic Fishery Management Council (South Atlantic Council) is responsible for conservation and management of fishery resources in the EEZ of the U.S. South Atlantic.
 These waters extend from 3 to 200 miles offshore from the seaward boundary of the states of North Carolina, South Carolina, Georgia, and east Florida to Key West with the exception of two fishery management plans: species in the CMP FMP are managed from New York to Texas and those in the Dolphin Wahoo FMP are managed from Maine to Florida.
 The South Atlantic Council has thirteen voting members: one from NMFS; one each from the state fishery agencies of North Carolina, South Carolina, Georgia, and Florida; and eight public members appointed by the Secretary.
 There are two public members from each of the four South Atlantic States.
-Nonvoting members include representatives of the U.S. Fish and Wildlife Service, U.S. Coast Guard (USCG), Department of State, and Atlantic States Marine Fisheries Commission (ASMFC).
-The South Atlantic Council has adopted procedures whereby the non-voting members serving on the South Atlantic Council committees have full voting rights at the committee level but not at the full South Atlantic Council level.
-In addition, provisions allow the Mid-Atlantic Fishery Management Council 2 voting seats at the committee level for snapper grouper and CMP, and both the Mid-Atlantic and New England Fishery Management Councils have 1 voting seat at the committee level for dolphin wahoo.
-South Atlantic Council members serve three-year terms and are recommended by State Governors and appointed by the Secretary from lists of nominees submitted by state governors.
-Appointed members may serve a maximum of three consecutive terms.
+Nonvoting members include representatives of the U.S. Fish and Wildlife Service, USCG, Department of State, and Atlantic States Marine Fisheries Commission (ASMFC).

 Public interests also are involved in the fishery management process through participation on advisory panels and through Council meetings, which, with few exceptions, are open to the public.
 The Councils use Scientific and Statistical Committees to review the data and science being used in assessments and fishery management plans/amendments.
-In addition, the regulatory process is in accordance with the Administrative Procedures Act, in the form of notice and comment rulemaking.
+In addition, the regulatory process is in accordance with the Administrative Procedure Act, in the form of notice and comment rulemaking.